ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

   Default:
   : The application provides no information about its expected capacity profile.
-Transport system implementations that map the requested capacity profile onto per-connection DSCP signaling SHOULD assign the DSCP Default Forwarding {{?RFC2474}} Per Hop Behaviour (PHB).
+Transport Services system implementations that map the requested capacity profile onto per-connection DSCP signaling SHOULD assign the DSCP Default Forwarding {{?RFC2474}} Per Hop Behaviour (PHB).